top of page

 Couldn't a trifocal do the same as a progressive?

 A trifocal does have three zones like a progressive.
-We still would get three distinct zones so there will be a sharper transition to each area.
+Like a bifocal with sudden transitions, a trifocal would have three distinct zones.

 Trifocals are made by adding a small segment to the reading bifocal segment.
 The small segment added is not big so it wouldn't be the most comfortable to use for extended times and it takes precise looking through, as if you were using a progressive.